 For more information see the official ACCA explanatory video.

 Explores advanced professional skills, techniques and values that you will require to act as an expert accountant in an advisory or consultancy role at senior level.
-They are assessed by three-hour written exams, in March, June, September and December.
+They are assessed by three-hour and twenty minutes written exams, in March, June, September and December.

 As the forth level set of exams in the qualification, where you choose two papers from four, allowing you to specialise according to your chosen career path.
-They are assessed by three-hour written exams, available in March, June, September and December.
+They are assessed by three-hour and twenty minutes written exams, available in March, June, September and December.

-This module gives you an understanding of what is expected of a senior financial executive, in terms of the financial management of an organisation, building on topics first visited in paper F9.
+This module gives you an understanding of what is expected of a senior financial executive, in terms of the financial management of an organisation, building on topics first visited in paper FM.

 Teaches you how to evaluate business performance through the application of strategic management accounting techniques.
-It builds on the topics seen in paper F5.
+It builds on the topics seen in paper PM.

-This paper teaches you how to apply relevant knowledge and skills gained from paper F6 to evaluate the impact of major taxes, focusing on the financial decisions of both individuals and organisations.
-As part of this module we provide introductory chapters to help you to master any rule changes that may have occurred since you last studied taxation.
+This paper teaches you how to apply relevant knowledge and skills gained from paper TX to evaluate the impact of major taxes, focusing on the financial decisions of both individuals and organisations.

-Teaches you how to obtain, plan, control and conclude both audit and assurance engagements, building on the topics covered by paper F8.
+Teaches you how to obtain, plan, control and conclude both audit and assurance engagements, building on the topics covered by paper AA.